Using wp_get_environment_type() to Code for Different Environments

 file to return the correct value.

-If you’re curious, under the hood, Local is pre-pending the WP_ENVIRONMENT_TYPE
+If you’re curious, under the hood, when a site starts or is created, Local is automatically checking if a site has the WP_ENVIRONMENT_TYPE

 How to change the WP_ENVIRONMENT_TYPE of a Local site